Pchryssa/STA426Test/README.md

 ### **Artificially acquired passive immunity**

 Artificially acquired passive immunity is a short-term immunization induced by the transfer of antibodies, which can be administered in several forms; as human or animal blood plasma, as pooled human immunoglobulin for intravenous (IVIG) or intramuscular (IG) use, and in the form of monoclonal antibodies (MAb).
-Passive transfer is used prophylactically in the case of immunodeficiency diseases, such as hypogammaglobulinemia.[11]
-It is also used in the treatment of several types of acute infection, and to treat poisoning.[9]
+Passive transfer is used prophylactically in the case of immunodeficiency diseases, such as hypogammaglobulinemia.
+It is also used in the treatment of several types of acute infection, and to treat poisoning.
 Immunity derived from passive immunization lasts for only a short period of time, and there is also a potential risk for hypersensitivity reactions, and serum sickness, especially from gamma globulin of non-human origin.

 The artificial induction of passive immunity has been used for over a century to treat infectious disease, and before the advent of antibiotics, was often the only specific treatment for certain infections.
 Immunoglobulin therapy continued to be a first line therapy in the treatment of severe respiratory diseases until the 1930s, even after sulfonamide lot antibiotics were introduced.